 Pursuant to the Stock Option Plan, options may be granted by the Board of Directors, from time to time, to executives and other key employees.
-Option-grant guidelines are established pursuant to the Governance & Compensation Committee's periodic review of the compensation policy, taking into account the competitiveness of total compensation and compensation practices within the Comparative Group, market trends as well as the Corporation's pay-for-performance philosophy.
+Option-grant guidelines are established pursuant to the Governance & Compensation Committee's periodic review of the compensation policy, taking into account market trends as well as the Corporation's pay-for-performance philosophy.
 Option grants are expressed as a percentage of a participant's salary, which is determined based on the participant's position and responsibility levels, without taking into account the number of stock options already held by such participant.
 Options granted to NEOs usually have a six-year term and vest equally over a four-year period at an annual rate of 25% per year.
 See "Executives' Involvement in the Determination of Executive Compensation Policy" above for a discussion of the role of executive officers in setting and administering the Stock Option Plan.